Christopher-Quattrocchi/research-and-planning/README.md

 Version changes making this difficult.
 As far as I can tell I'm following the doc but the v4_client_py module for dydx isn't being recognized.

+Decided to stick with v3 for now.
+Will change over to v4 as part of an updated build.

+Beginning to write code for the bot and learning about what parameters are necessary

+Able to connect wallet to dydx exchange api with python